 As PI and as co-investigator, Prof Aerts is involved in many studies, e.g. on biomarkers for lung cancer and a technique that can be used to predict whether patients with lung cancer will or will not respond to specific types of immuno therapy.
 These projects are funded by funding agencies such as the Dutch Cancer Society (KWF) and ZonMw, and pharmaceutical companies.

-Prof Aerts is leader of the core network on mesothelioma and board member of the European Reference Network on Rare Respiratory Diseases (ERN-Lung).
+Prof Aerts is leader of the core network on mesothelioma, board member of the European Reference Network on Rare Respiratory Diseases (ERN-Lung), and also board member of the IASLC and IMIG.
 He is a frequent invited speaker on international conferences, and he is scientific committee member of multiple national and international societies, such as the NVALT, EORTC, ASCO, ESMO, IASLC, ETOP, AACR, ERS, CIMT and ATS.